 Considering becoming a medical office administrator, but need to know more about training requirements and career options?

-Take a look at Herzing College's Medical Office Administrator Training, delivered at the Toronto campus.
-Visit the program page for a complete list of included courses, career information, or to chat live with an expert advisor.
+Take a look at Herzing College's Medical Office Administrator training, delivered at the Toronto, Ottawa, and Winnipeg campuses.
+Visit the program page for a complete list of included courses or to chat live with an expert advisor.

 Or simply fill out the form at the top right of this page to get fast, free information about the program.
 We're here to help!